wincaton/week2labs/Independent_Lab.md

 ### Step 2

-The second step is to output one line of text welcoming users to your program.
-Use the text, "Welcome to my Fahrenheit to Celsius converter!"
-Output another line of text asking the user to provide a value for Celsius.
+The second step is to output a line of text asking the user to provide a value for Celsius.
 Next, read input from the user.

 You can request input from a user by using the function `input()`.
 In Python 3, input returns a string (`str`).
 We have to explicitly convert this string to numeric (either `int` or `float`) in order .
 Hint: revist step 1.